um1ka/u1_personal_resume_lab/README.md

 ![Screen Shot 2022-10-12 at 9 12 41 AM](https://user-images.githubusercontent.com/100215009/195351985-8af3e4be-9c5f-4193-9ad6-b5c5cb62e913.png)

 1. Name, Title, Contact info
+Include any links to personal pages, linkedIn, etc here

 2. Summary/ Personal Statement

-3. Skills (Focus on technical languages/skills)
+3. Skills
+Focus on technical languages/skills and consider grouping them into relevant categories

 4. Projects & Experience
+Showcase your favorite projects and highlight your key skills/programs used.
+Experience should be concentrated to most relevant and recent.

-5. Education
+6. Education
+List any degrees and your GA education.

 ## Tips:
 - wireframe first